appleneko2001/Squirrel.Windows/README.md

 * **Integrating** an app to use Squirrel should be extremely easy, provide a client API, and be developer friendly.
 * **Packaging** is really easy, can be automated, and supports delta update packages.
 * **Distributing** should be straightforward, use simple HTTP updates, and provide multiple "channels" (a-la Chrome Dev/Beta/Release).
 * **Installing** is Wizard-Free™, with no UAC dialogs, does not require reboot, and is .NET Framework friendly.
+(And the install directory will be asked to avoid install to C:)
 * **Updating** is in the background, doesn't interrupt the user, and does not require a reboot.

 Refer to our full list of goals for [integrating, packaging, distributing, installing, and updating](docs/goals.md).